Human Resource Management

 - Brady M. Firth, Ph.D., Assistant Professor

-Dr. Firth earned his Ph.D. in Organizational Behavior from the University of Maryland, and a Masters in Organizational Psychology from Michigan State University.
-His research focuses broadly on what enables individuals and teams to make effective adjustments to challenges at work.
-Research publications include articles in the Academy of Management Journal and the Journal of Applied Psychology.
-He also enjoys teaching and will be leading courses on HR management.
+Dr. Firth‘s research focuses broadly on what enables individuals and teams to make effective adjustments to challenges at work.
+His research publications include articles in the Academy of Management Journal and the Journal of Applied Psychology.

 - Shung Jae Shin, Ph.D., Associate Professor